 - A bull calf has a relatively modest increase in testosterone production up until about seven months of age, so the “testosterone advantage” is minimal up to that point.
 The negatives of castrating late nearly always outweigh this minor benefit.

 - Bulls castrated over 500 lbs. tend to have less marbling than bulls cut earlier.
 Beef tenderness ratings also decrease the heavier bulls are at time of castration.
 This becomes quite pronounced for bulls weighing more than 900 lbs. at time of castration.

 - Bull calves are and should be discounted at feeder auctions.
 A 500-lb. bull will sell at a $5-$7/cwt. discount to his 500-lb. steer mate.
 As bulls get heavier, the discount increases even more.

 Castration of bull calves soon after birth is ideal in terms of physiology (lower stress).
 It also results in improved animal welfare, improved health and gain in the feedlot, and enhanced marbling and tenderness compared to castration at or after weaning.
 Castration at less than three months of age is a reasonable alternative to castration soon after birth.
 Let's all strive for a 100% rating in the 2018 NAHMS study.

-W. Mark Hilton, DVM, is a clinical associate professor of beef production medicine at Purdue University in West Lafayette, IN.
+W. Mark Hilton, DVM, is a clinical professor of beef production medicine in the Purdue University School of Veterinary Medicine, West Lafayette, IN.

 You might also like: